 Arriving from Denmark is more complicated and requires flying all the way to the West coast of Greenland before turning around and flying back to the East coast.

 Departures vary depending on the time of year, so it is best to check the schedule on our flight page to see which days each airline flies.
 Note that helicopter transfers don’t necessarily connect with other flights.

 If you are already planning to be in Greenland and want to add Tasiilaq to your itinerary, Air Greenland offers flights from Nuuk to Kulusuk and then onto Tasiilaq.
 These flights only operate on certain days, so check the schedules on our how to get to the Greenland page to figure out when you can fly.

 During Winter and Spring, Tasiilaq is surrounded by sea ice and it is not possible to access the town via the sea.
 Even the large, ice-strengthened supply ships cannot make it through, meaning that the town and the settlements it services must stock enough items to last from November through to June.

-Once the ice has dispersed, it is possible to arrive to Tasiilaq from the airport in Kulusuk via boat.
+Once the ice has dispersed, it is possible to arrive at Tasiilaq from the airport in Kulusuk via boat.
 Local tour operators also provide transfers to and from the settlements of Tiniteqilaaq and Kuummiut via the fjords, and journeys should be arranged in advance.